Former Silver Creek drama coach loses teaching license

 The investigation began when Ashley Nation, a senior in the Silver Creek drama program when Shewell started in 2008, called North Central in early 2020 after she learned Shewell was teaching there.

-"I immediately picked up the phone and left a voicemail for the principal and told them they had a predator working for them," Nation, who is listed in the MSDWT request as "Victim 1," told the News and Tribune.
+"I immediately picked up the phone and left a voicemail for the principal and told them they had a predator working for them," Nation, who is listed in the IDOE complaint as "Victim 1," told the News and Tribune.
 Nation went public with her identity as she sought to help others.

 Nation said when she met Shewell in 2008, he appeared to be what students would refer to as "the cool teacher."
 But as his focus honed in on her, she said, things slowly began to change in ways the high school senior at first didn't see as problematic.